Learn about EGFR-positive NSCLC

 When you have an EGFR mutation, the tyrosine kinases send messages to the receptors that tell the cancer cells to grow and spread.
 However, when you receive a TKI, the drug blocks the signal from reaching the receptor.
 This means the cancer cells do not continue to grow and spread and the cancer is kept in check.

-There are currently five FDA-approved EGFR TKIs.
-All of them are approved for EGFR exon 19 deletion and exon 21 (L858R) substitution mutations.
-Afatinib (Gilotrif®) and osimertinib (Tagrisso®) have additional indications:
+There are currently seven FDA-approved EGFR TKIs.
+All except mobocertinib (ExkivityTM), which is approved for EGFR exon 20 insertion mutations, are approved for EGFR exon 19 deletion and exon 21 (L858R) substitution mutations.
+Afatinib (Gilotrif®) and osimertinib (Tagrisso®) have additional indications as well:

 • Dacomitinib (Vizimpro®): Approved for first-line treatment of patients with metastatic NSCLC whose tumors have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations, as detected by an FDA-approved test

-• Erlotinib (Tarceva®): * Approved for the treatment of patients with EGFR-positive metastatic NSCLC.
+• Erlotinib (Tarceva®): Approved for the treatment of patients with EGFR-positive metastatic NSCLC.
 This includes patients whose tumors have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations, as detected by an FDA-approved test, who are receiving first-line or maintenance treatment, or second- or subsequent-line treatment after progression following at least one prior chemotherapy regimen.
-Erlotinib (Tarceva®) is also approved in combination with ramucirumab (Cyramza®), an angiogenesis inhibitor, for the first-line treatment of metastatic NSCLC with EGFR exon 19 deletions or exon 21 (L858R) substitution mutations (*No longer manufactured by Genetech)
+Erlotinib (Tarceva®) is also approved in combination with ramucirumab (Cyramza®), an angiogenesis inhibitor, for the first-line treatment of metastatic NSCLC with EGFR exon 19 deletions or exon 21 (L858R) substitution mutations

-• the first-line treatment of adult patients with metastatic NSCLC whose tumors have EGFR exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test
+• Gefitinib (Iressa®): Approved for the first-line treatment of patients with metastatic NSCLC whose tumors have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations, as detected by an FDA-approved test

-• use in combination with pemetrexed and platinum-based chemotherapy for the first-line treatment of adult patients with locally advanced or metastatic NSCLC whose tumors have EGFR exon 19 deletions or exon 21 L858R mutations, as detected by an FDA-approved test
+• Lazertinib (LazcluzeTM): Approved in combination with amivantamab for the first-line treatment of adult patients with locally advanced or metastatic NSCLC with EGFR exon 19 deletions or exon 21 L858R substitution mutations, as detected by an FDA-approved test.

 • Mobocertinib (ExkivityTM): Approved for the treatment of adult patients with locally advanced or metastatic EGFR exon 20 insertion-mutant NSCLC, as detected by an FDA-approved test, and who have received prior platinum-based chemotherapy